serranoycandela/ProgrammingAsignment4/CodeBook.md

 ### means_subject_activity
 A tidy dataframe containing the mean for each activity and subject of all the measurments extracted in df dataframe

-### clean_fields
-A vector containing clean names for the columns of the data from test and train data sets